Morganbb104/Event_Planner_project2/README.md

 ## Operation Manual
-While users entry the event planner, they can do the following functions below
+While users entry the event planner app, then they can do the following functions below

 1. Go to the homePage, User can see the sign up/ log in buttons in Nav bar
 2. User can sign up,log in and update their info from the log in page.
 They're required to provide username,email,password.